Preston-D/102_webdrive_instructions/README.md

    - Password: `Your WWU CS Password`
    - Port: `992`

 5. Press "Quickconnect".

+> [!TIP]
-If the operation does nothing, ensure you have the correct username and password, and double check the port and host.
+> If pressing "Quickconnect" does nothing, ensure you have the correct username and password, and double check the port and host.
+Remember, this is your WWU **CS** login.

 6. An "Unknown host key" dialog box will appear asking, simply click "OK".
+You may optionally select to always trust the host.

 ![alt](/img/O3-2.png "title")